 That’s a bit like dropping the Wright Brothers from the history of flight, or omitting Bilbo Baggins from The Lord of the Rings.

 It’s how Buffett’s wealth accumulation first entered the big league.

 After a precocious childhood selling newspapers and investing in his first shares when he was 11 – so far, so fitting the legend – Buffett began his professional investing career on Wall Street as an analyst.

 Yes, fans of folksy Omaha – Wall Street, the infamous hive of scum and villainy!

-According to my thrice-read copy of The Snowball , by 1956 Buffett had amassed $174,000 in total.
+According to my thrice-read copy of The Snowball , by 1956 Buffett had amassed $174,000.
 He did this by compounding his teenage savings and his more recent earnings in a focused share portfolio – arguably the closest his life history comes to what his admirers say we should do to emulate his success.

 Secret 2: Buffett the fund manager